Abigail (album): Plot

 Abigail tells the story of a young couple, Miriam Natias and Jonathan La'Fey, who move into an old mansion that La'Fey inherited.
 It takes place in the summer of 1845.
-Upon their arrival they are warned by seven horsemen not to move into the house because if they do, "18 will become 9."
-They do not heed the warning and proceed to move into the mansion.
+Upon their arrival they are warned by seven horsemen not to move into the house because if they do, "18 will become 9" ("Arrival").
+They do not heed the warning and proceed to move into the mansion ("A Mansion in Darkness").
 During their first night, Jonathan meets with Count de La'Fey, the Family Ghost, who is a deceased relative.
-The ghost shows him a casket in which a corpse of a stillborn child, Abigail, rests.
-The ghost informs him that Miriam is carrying the spirit of Abigail and that the child will soon be reborn.
-He insists that Jonathan must kill Miriam at once to prevent the rebirth.
+The ghost shows him a casket in which the corpse of a stillborn child, Abigail, rests.
+The ghost informs him that Miriam is carrying the spirit of Abigail, and that the child will soon be reborn.
+He insists that Jonathan must kill Miriam at once to prevent the rebirth ("The Family Ghost").

-The narration then relates the story of what happened to the Count and his wife: on 7 July 1777, the Count had discovered his wife had been unfaithful to him, and was pregnant with an illegitimate child.
+The narration then relates the story of what happened to the Count and his wife: on 7 July 1777, the Count discovered his wife had been unfaithful to him, and that she was pregnant with an illegitimate child.
 Enraged, he pushed the Countess down the stairs, breaking her neck and causing the child to be stillborn.
-The Count had the body of the Countess cremated, and the stillborn fetus he named Abigail and had mummified and laid to rest in a sarcophagus, the Count having an inexplicable urge to preserve Abigail for the future.
+The Count had the body of the Countess cremated, and the stillborn fetus he named Abigail and had mummified and laid to rest in a sarcophagus, the Count having an inexplicable urge to preserve Abigail for the future ("The 7th Day of July 1777").